 What made Tableau popular?

-In a competition with the business intelligence giants like IBM, SAP, Oracle and Microsoft how did a small start-up like Tableau make its market?
+In a competition with the business intelligence giants like IBM, Oracle and Microsoft how did a small start-up like Tableau make its market?

 The prime logic behind creating this tool was developing a simple and user-friendly tool that cannot only help you create graphs, charts, maps, reports but assist you in the next-gen concepts like predictive and prescriptive analysis.